A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Modeling, Simulation, Profiling and Exploration

-To further accelerate the design process, \textit{predictive} modeling frameworks enable rapid estimation of accelerator performance before hardware implementation.
-DNN-Chip Predictor~\cite{zhao2021dnnchip} uses analytical performance formulations to predict energy consumption, throughput, and latency.
-Its support for different algorithm-to-hardware mappings makes it a versatile tool for early-stage optimization.
+To further accelerate the design process, predictive modeling frameworks enable rapid estimation of accelerator performance before hardware implementation.
+For example, DNN-Chip Predictor~\cite{zhao2021dnnchip} uses analytical performance formulations to predict energy consumption, throughput, and latency.
 However, the increasing heterogeneity of DL workloads raises concerns about the generalization of predictive models, indicating the need for adaptive techniques that can dynamically adjust to new architectures and workloads.
+Recent contributions also explore AI-assisted DSE: an LLM-augmented multi-modal fusion approach for SoC design space exploration~\cite{luo_iccad25} illustrates the growing adoption of foundation models to assist architectural exploration and optimization, potentially reducing the cost of navigating large design spaces.
+Likewise, LaZagna~\cite{youssef_iccad25} provides an open-source framework for flexible 3D FPGA architectural exploration, addressing the growing relevance of heterogeneous and three-dimensional integration technologies.
+Together, these efforts suggest a transition from traditional analytical DSE methodologies toward AI-assisted exploration and architectural co-optimization frameworks.
+Effectiveness, scalability, and generalization of these approaches across diverse accelerator architectures and workloads remain to be explored.

 Efficient workload scheduling plays a crucial role in maximizing accelerator efficiency, particularly as modern DNNs often present sparse computation.
 Modern compiler techniques enable efficient representation and scheduling of DL workloads for hardware execution.
-Interstellar~\cite{yang_asplos20} extends the Halide compiler to generate DNN accelerators, demonstrating that optimizing memory hierarchy can have a greater impact on energy efficiency than merely selecting an optimal dataflow.
-SMAUG~\cite{xi_taco20} is one of the first frameworks designed for full-system simulation of deep learning applications.
-By assessing total inference latency, it highlights that data movement and software overhead often dominate execution time.
-DeFiNES~\cite{mei_hpca23} provides an analytical framework for evaluating depth-first scheduling strategies, commonly known as layer fusion or cascaded execution; by estimating energy and latency costs, it guides designers toward optimized scheduling decisions.
-Sparseloop~\cite{wu_micro22} facilitates the exploration of sparse tensor accelerators, leveraging analytical techniques to efficiently model performance and energy efficiency, reducing reliance on expensive cycle-level simulations.
+Interstellar~\cite{yang_asplos20} demonstrates that optimizing memory hierarchy can have a greater impact on energy efficiency than merely selecting an optimal dataflow, while SMAUG~\cite{xi_taco20} extends the analysis to full-system simulation, highlighting that data movement and software overhead often dominate execution time.
+DeFiNES~\cite{mei_hpca23} and Sparseloop~\cite{wu_micro22} further address scheduling and sparse execution through analytical models that reduce the need for expensive cycle-accurate simulation.
 Nevertheless, handling dynamic sparsity patterns in real-time remains an open challenge, calling for more adaptive scheduling and mapping strategies.